What it takes to exit poverty

 Independence means stability that lasts.

 The goal is not simply solving problems in the moment.
-It is reaching a point where households can consistently meet their needs and handle the disruptions that inevitably arise.
+It is reaching a point where households can consistently meet their needs, manage responsibilities, and handle setbacks without everything unraveling.

 Independence often looks quieter than people expect.